openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 **Meeting notes and Virtual Meeting Link**

 <!--
-We have created a pool of Zoom meeting links to host sessions virtually for remote attendees.
-These Zoom meeting links will be open for everyone, and Session Facilitator should join as the first person and claim the meeting host.
-All the meetings will be recorded in the LinuxFoundation Zoom account in the cloud and will be shared later on.
-Session Facilitator should end the meeting after each session so that we have separate recordings for each session.
-Note that we have limited meeting links, so they will be shared among all sessions.
-We'll try to make sure that sessions happening at the same time are using different meeting links.
-Please reach out to waleedashraf in OpenJS Slack for the Zoom meeting link.

 Meeting Notes: <ADD YOUR LINK HERE>
 Virtual Meeting link: <ADD YOUR LINK HERE>